Hubble Space Telescope Trivia Quiz Questions With Answers

 There are also sizable exclusion zones around the what?

-A: The sun (precluding observations of Mercury),
+(precluding observations of Mercury),

 The Moon and Earth can be observed if what are turned off?